Stokes and skyrmion tensors and their application to structured light: Stokes and skyrmion tensors

-As has been noted above, the simplest paraxial skyrmions have cylindrical symmetry and this rather suggests that simplifications, or at least new insights, might arise if we could formulate the Stokes vector and the skyrmion field as tensor quantities and thereby employ cylindrical polar coordinates.
-An additional benefit may occur when describing the focussing of structured light beams or, more generally, a cylindrically symmetric operation of any object on the beam~\cite{Cone}.
+An additional benefit may occur when describing the focusing of structured light beams or, more generally, a cylindrically symmetric operation of any object on the beam~\cite{Cone}.
 Here we would expect the correctly formulated azimuthal component of the Stokes tensor to be essentially unchanged by the process.
-Moreoever, as we shall see, this component of the Stokes tensor can be zero for the simplest skyrmions, leaving only $S_\rho$ and $S_z$ to contribute.
+Moreover, as we shall see, this component of the Stokes tensor can be zero for the simplest skyrmions, leaving only $S^\rho$ and $S^z$ to contribute.